anborg/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 ⚠️ If you receive an Out of Office notification, you can ask Michael from QA to send the email.

-# Twitter
+# Social Media Announcements

-Let Charley know that a new release is available by sending her the following email (Please **CC Daniel**):
+Let marketing know that a new release is available by sending the following email to marketing@camunda.com:

 ```
-Hi Charley,
+Hi Marketing Team,

 we have published a new alpha release: